Organ-Quality-Assessment/orqa-image-grading-strapi/README.md

 Longer term, look at putting in a github action, this might help: https://github.com/oracle-actions/login-ocir

+Note: the deployment currently relies on creating a 'pre-authenticated request' for the bucket and using this URL as the bucket_url in the strapi env's.
+This option is available within the bucket on Oracle.

 #### Deploying as a docker container in an Oracle Compute instance

 Make sure you have VCN set up in advance, which will contain the strapi compute